Appellate Division Courthouse of New York State: Facade

 The facade is made almost entirely of marble.
-The original marble was quarried from North Adams, Massachusetts, except for small portions quarried from Proctor, Vermont; this was replaced in 1954 with Alabama marble.
-A low marble parapet, also installed in 1954, is placed in front of the building at street level.
-It contains white marble sculptures depicting subjects related to law; there were originally 21 sculptures, but one was removed in 1955.
+The original marble was quarried from North Adams, Massachusetts, except for small portions quarried from Proctor, Vermont; the Massachusetts marble has since been replaced with Alabama marble.
+A low marble parapet is placed in front of the building at street level.
+It contains white marble sculptures depicting subjects related to law; there were originally 21 sculptures, but the Muhammad sculpture was removed in 1955.
 The sculptures were treated as a key part of the design, rather than "mere adornment", and they accounted for one-fourth of the total construction cost.
-While many contemporary buildings in New York City contained niches for statues that were never installed, the statues on the Appellate Division Courthouse were a focal point of the building upon its completion in 1899.
-The New York Times wrote in 1935 that the courthouse "is said to have more exterior sculpture than any other building in the city".
+While many contemporary buildings in New York City contained niches for statues that were never installed, the statues on the Appellate Division Courthouse were a focal point of the building upon its completion.